Carnival in Tenerife 2025

 DSC01009

 Yes!!!
-A guy with a bandolier of mini bottles.
-He walked around treating everyone to whiskey or vodka.
+A guy with a bandolier of strong liquor.
+He walked around offering everyone whiskey or vodka.

 DSC01036